 I make a plan and plan things down in detail.
-Then as things are falling apart I get help from other the help me carry out that plan.
+Then as things are falling apart I get help from others to help me carry out that plan.

 You know something that I have noticed is many teachers have a strength in time management and organization.

-Maybe this is why I see my own short comings more in this teaching environment.
-I am a big idea person, a creative, a plan for the future.
-I am not the detail person in any way.
+Maybe this is why I see my own shortcomings more in this teaching environment.
+I am a big idea person, a creative plan-for-the-future type person.
+I am not a detail orientated person in any way.

 But also for someone that struggles with knowing the details day to day.
 I am in an environment surrounded by others who are good at this.
 So I trade and work as a team.

 Knowing my weaknesses and putting them out there has been a good thing for me.
-It trying to pretend to much that I can do all the things.
-When you are able to identify your own short comings and tell those around you about it, they rally around you.
+It trying to pretend too much that I can do all the things.
+When you are able to identify your own shortcomings and tell those around you about it, they rally around you.

 This is what teamwork is about.